LasneF/quobix.com/content/vacuum/commands/html-report.md

 It's ideal for rendering in a CI/CD pipeline, easily viewable by anyone.
 {{< /success-box >}}

-The report is generated in milliseconds and loads just as fast, even for enormous
+The report is generated in milliseconds and loads just as fast, even for enormous specifications!

 The report uses [WebComponents](https://www.webcomponents.org/) via [Lit](https://lit.dev/), which means it renders **really, really fast**.